TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-connectivity.md

 - For Synapse SQL serverless, because this is a multi-tenant service that is not part of a VNet, reads are allowed to any destination, including public endpoints.
 However, data-exfiltration is guaranteed by allowing the writes (CETAS, for example) to private endpoints that are enabled in that VNet.

 ### **I've enabled analytical private endpoint for Synapse Link.
 Why can't I query it from Synapse SQL serverless?
 Do I have to enable MSI allow lists for Synapse SQL serverless?**
 SQL serverless is a multi-tenant service that is not part of the Synapse-managed VNet.
-To get access to the Cosmos DB account that is locked by private endpoints, users must allow Synapse Workspace resourceID as “networkaclbypass.”
-Users should still map the analytical endpoint to the Synapse-managed VNet to make sure the analytical store data is network-isolated.
+To get access to the Cosmos DB account that is locked by private endpoints, users must allow Synapse Workspace resourceID as *networkaclbypass.* Users should still map the analytical endpoint to the Synapse-managed VNet to make sure the analytical store data is network-isolated.

 ### **Can I enable multiple private endpoints for the same account, in the same Synapse VNet?**
 Yes.
 You can enable private endpoints for OLTP (SQL or MongoDB) and the analytical store.
 However, you can enable only one private endpoint of each type (OLTP or analytical) for a given account in a Synapse VNet.

 ### **How can I protect my data in power Bi by using Synapse?**
 Users build BI dashboards by using SQL views, and build on top of Cosmos DB analytical store by using T-SQL/SQL serverless.
 To enable network isolation on power BI:
-- Turn on “no public access” on BI, and connect to it over a private link from a VNet.
+- Turn on *no public access* on BI, and connect to it over a private link from a VNet.
 - Enable a private endpoint to SQL serverless in Synapse.
 Approve the endpoint request in a Synapse workspace.

 By doing this, users can now privately access the SQL views that are built on the analytical store to render in BI.